Surpr1se0/mosaic5G-docs/README.md

 # Introduction
 Welcome to the docs of the **Mosaic5G/Openairinterface**, which **currently** serves as repository for understanding, deploying, and managing the key components of the to be implemented system.

-> *Edit: This doc started out by being developed in the `readme` file of the repository but have been converted to Wiki format.*
+> *Edit: This doc started out by being developed in the `readme` file of the repository but has since been converted to a Wiki format.*

 # Structure